gondore/nsdc-crafter/README.md

 <ins>Worst condition:</ins> 0 health + no achievements unlocked

-restoring all health until time limit is reached
 - score ≥ 21.1 indicates all achievements have been unlocked reward score